TWA Flight 800: Crew and passengers

 In addition, 16 students and five adult chaperones from the French Club of the Montoursville Area High School in Pennsylvania were on board.

 Initial investigation

 The NTSB was notified at approximately 8:50 p.m. on the day of the accident.
-A full "go team" was assembled in Washington, D.C., and arrived on the scene early the next morning.
+A full "go team" was assembled in Washington, D.C.
+The team arrived on the scene early the next morning.
 Meanwhile, initial witness descriptions led many to believe that the cause of the crash was a bomb or surface-to-air missile attack.
-As the NTSB does not investigate criminal activity, the United States Attorney General is empowered to declare an investigation to be potentially linked to a criminal act and to require the NTSB to relinquish control of the investigation to the FBI.
+As the NTSB does not investigate criminal activity, the United States Attorney General is empowered to declare an investigation for accidents that are potentially linked to a criminal act and to require the NTSB to relinquish control of the investigation to the FBI.
 In the case of TWA 800, the FBI initiated a parallel criminal investigation alongside the NTSB's accident investigation.

 Search-and-recovery operations

 Search-and-recovery operations were conducted by federal, state, and local agencies, as well as by government contractors.
 Personnel in an HH-60 Pave Hawk helicopter of the New York Air National Guard witnessed the explosion from about 8 mi away and arrived at the scene of the explosion while debris was still falling into the water, forcing the crew to retreat.
 They reported their sighting to the tower at Suffolk County Airport.
 Remotely operated vehicles (ROVs), side-scan sonar and laser line-scanning equipment were employed to search for and investigate underwater debris fields.
 Victims and wreckage were recovered by scuba divers and ROVs.
 Later, scallop trawlers were used to recover wreckage embedded in the sea floor.
 In one of the largest diver-assisted salvage operations ever conducted, often working in very difficult and dangerous conditions, more than 95% of the airplane wreckage was eventually recovered.
 The search-and-recovery effort identified three main areas of wreckage underwater, which were classified by color.
 The yellow, red, and green zones contained wreckage from the front, center, and rear sections of the airplane, respectively.
 The green zone with the aft portion of the aircraft was located the farthest along the flight path.